11ways/hohenheim/README.md

     // This is the port the admin interface listens on
     port: 2999,

-    // Set to true to enable letsencrypt (only way to enable https for now)
+    // Set to true to enable letsencrypt
     letsencrypt: true,

     // The default e-mail address to use for letsencrypt registrations